thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ##### 4. Mobile mode settings

+For chart widgets, the “Mobile mode” option is disabled by default.
 Mobile Mode settings consist of two options:
 - Order - set to an integer, specifies the priority of the order of displaying widgets in mobile mode (note that in mobile mode all widgets are displayed in one vertical column).
 If you need to arrange widgets in this column in a custom order, you can configure different order values for each widget.
 - Height - takes an integer value from 1 to 10.
 It sets the height of the widget in Mobile Mode in the range from 70px (1) to 700px (10), ignoring its original height.
 For example, with a value of 5, the widget height will be 350px.
 (70 * 5)
 If no value is specified, its original height will be used.

-##### 5. Other settings

-You can choose which symbol to display next to the value and the number of digits after the floating-point number.
-These settings are useful if you want to apply the same settings for all axis.
-For example, if you are showing temperature readings for multiple devices, you can add '°C' or '°F' symbol.
-However, if you are displaying both temperature and humidity, you have to configure these data keys separately using data key settings.
+{% include images-gallery.html imageCollection="mobile-settings" %}

-##### 6. Advanced widget settings
+#### Advanced widget settings

 Advanced widget settings are specific to widget implementation.
 Those settings allow you to fine tune the widget.
 For example, “Timeseries - Flot” widget allows you to configure line style, width, enable comparison with the previous time interval and use entity attributes in the legend.